Get our FREE IIFYM Weight Loss Starter Guide

 Personal Trainer Check Point #9: Have Your Goals Changed?

 Finally, the last question to ask yourself is whether your goals have changed.
-Sometimes, the sole reason you need to find a new personal trainer is just because you are now working towards a totally new goal that the current trainer you are seeing isn’t so experienced in.
+Sometimes, the sole reason you need to find a new personal trainer is that you are shifting to a totally new goal that the current trainer you are seeing isn’t so experienced in.

 When this is the case, don’t feel bad.
 There’s nothing wrong with them, it’s just that you are not the right fit for each other any longer.
 Explain this to your personal trainer and chances are, they will understand.

-For instance, if previously you were using the IIFYM approach and were working towards the goal of weight loss but now you plan to run a marathon event, you may be seeking out more of a running coach rather than a workout trainer.
+For instance, if previously you were using the IIFYM approach and working towards weight loss but now you plan to run a marathon event, you may be seeking out more of a running coach rather than a workout trainer.

 This is a specific goal and unless your trainer has completed marathons before, chances are, they won’t give you the best care that you could be getting elsewhere.